UtrechtRiversEstuaries/MetronomeDataProcessingMatlab/README.md

 # MetronomeDataProcessingMatlab
-Files for processing raw data from teh tidal tilting flume 'The Metronome' in Matlab
+Files for processing raw data from the tidal tilting flume 'The Metronome' in Matlab